StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 ### Install the AWS StackPack

 Install the AWS StackPack from the StackState UI **StackPacks** &gt; **Integrations** screen.
 You will need to provide the following parameters, these will be used by StackState to query live telemetry from the AWS account.
-To create topology in StackState, you must [configure the AWS check](#configure-the-aws-check) on StackState Agent V2.

 * **Role ARN** - the ARN of the IAM Role created by the cloudFormation stack.
 For example, `arn:aws:iam::<account id>:role/StackStateAwsIntegrationRole` where `<account id>` is the 12-digit AWS account ID that is being monitored.
 * **External ID** - a shared secret that StackState will present when assuming a role.
 Use the same value across all AWS accounts.
 For example, `uniquesecret!1`
 * **AWS Access Key ID** - The Access Key ID of the IAM user that will be used by StackState to collect CloudWatch metrics.
 This is the same as the [IAM user used by the Agent](#aws-accounts) to monitor AWS.
 If StackState is running within AWS, it is also possible [authenticate with an IAM role](#iam-role-for-stackstate-on-ec2-or-eks).
 * **AWS Secret Access Key** - The Secret Access Key of the IAM user that will be used by StackState to collect CloudWatch metrics.
 This is the same as the [IAM user used by the Agent](#aws-accounts) to monitor AWS.
 If StackState is running within AWS, it is also possible to [authenticate with an IAM role](#authenticate-with-an-iam-role).

+To create topology in StackState, you will also need to configure the AWS check on StackState Agent V2.

 ### Configure the AWS check